Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 Fischer von Erlach was one of the great architects of his time, responsible for other great Viennese buildings like the Karlskirche, Palais Schwarzenberg, the court library and the arena of the Spanish Riding School (though his son often completed the actual construction work).

-Alas, Fischer von Erlach’s plans never reached full fruition.
+Alas, Fischer von Erlach’s plans never reached complete fruition.

-The hapless Charles II, King of Spain, inconveniently died childless in 1700, leaving the French, his Habsburg relatives and various other European powers to squabble over the throne.
+The hapless Charles II, King of Spain, inconveniently died childless in 1700.
+This left the French, his Habsburg relatives and various other European powers to squabble over the throne.

 The influence of Maria Theresa